 What Are The Judeo-Christian Principles?

-It has become common to speak of Judeo-Christian principles, but that also begs the question of precisely what those principles are.
-And so, not long ago, I searched for a clear set of them and came up dry.
+It has become common to speak of Judeo-Christian principles, but that begs the question of precisely what those principles are.
+And so I searched for a clear set of them, and came up dry.
 I found statements of religious beliefs and I found lists of good habits that were spawned by Judeo-Christian principles, but I didn’t find the principles themselves.

 The principles of Judaism and Christianity empowered what was, by far, the most productive and moral civilization in recorded history.
-(Yes, with many failures, but with many fewer and smaller failures than any other major civilization.)
 I think these principles are worthy of our time, and, more importantly, are worthy of our action.

 Here, then, is my set of Judeo-Christian principles: